Stabilizing Spiking Neuron Training: Detailed derivation of the conditions

-We show how the use of condition I leads to a constraint on how to initialize the network connectivity with an LIF neuron model, that will lead the network to meet that condition at initialization.
+We show how condition (I) leads to a constraint on the mean of the recurrent connectivity with a LIF neuron model, that will lead the network to meet that condition at initialization.